sega pattern,

 Messaging: Asynchronous communication can be achieved using message queues or message brokers like RabbitMQ or Apache Kafka.

-Service Discovery: Microservices can use service discovery mechanisms like Netflix Eureka or
+Service Discovery: Microservices can use service discovery mechanisms like Netflix Eureka or Spring Cloud Consul to locate and communicate with other services dynamically.

 7. What is circuit breaking in microservices and how is it implemented in Spring Boot?